AFLplusplus/LibAFL/docs/src/baby_fuzzer.md

 ## The function under test

-Opening `src/main.rs` we have an empty main function.
+Opening `src/main.rs`, we have an empty main function.
 To start, we create the closure that we want to fuzz.
-It takes a buffer as input and panics if it starts with "abc".
+It takes a buffer as input and panics if it starts with `"abc"`.

 ```rust
 let mut harness = |buf: &[u8]| {